bekhruzsuleyman/osdev-learn/README.md

-# OSDev Learning from scratch at 16 y.o.
+# OSDev Learning from scratch.